tc39/proposal-source-phase-imports/README.md

 requirements.
 This proposal does.
 Also see https://github.com/tc39/proposal-import-assertions#follow-up-proposal-evaluator-attributes.

-**Q**: How does this relate to module blocks and compartments?
+**Q**: How does this relate to module expressions and compartments?

-**A**: The module object that is reflected should be specified here to be compatible with the linking model of module blocks and compartments.
+**A**: The module object that is reflected has been carefully specified here to be compatible with the linking model of module expressions and compartments.

 **Q**: Would this proposal enable the importing of other languages directly as modules?